Zwemvest/kingmaker/docs/Places/Regions/First-World.md

 This discourages them from visiting other planes—since they do not reform outside the First World—and can also make them somewhat reckless when it comes to lives in the First World (including the lives of visitors, which can have tragic consequences).

 Almost all creatures in the First World that can speak can do so in the First World's nameless common tongue.
-It is similar to both Fey and Aklo languages (to such an extent that visitors fluent in either language can generally understand it) and may have been the root language of both tongues.
+It is similar to both [[Fey|Fey]] and Aklo languages (to such an extent that visitors fluent in either language can generally understand it) and may have been the root language of both tongues.

 The inhabitants of the First World have souls, but are of little interest to the gods.
 They also have little interest in the gods either.
 A few of the First World's inhabitants might live in the First World to avoid the wrath of an offended deity.
 Visitors from other planes sometimes report they feel disconnected from their gods.
 Divine magic still works, however—although whether this is solely due to the faith or will of the spellcaster, or because the gods have not completely abandoned the First World, is a matter of conjecture.